gac2117/gac2117.github.io/_posts/2019-06-22-scope_and_hoisting.markdown

 The same goes for redeclaring `let` variables with `let`, as well as redeclaring `let` variables with `var`.
 If you are in the same scope, you cannot redeclare it.

-However, you can redeclare `let` variables in different scopes
+However, you can declare `let` variables with the same name in different scopes:
 ```
 let x = 1
 // x is 1